The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: The rational homotopy type

 We now move from rational classification to the classification of manifolds up to finite ambiguity.
-Kreck and Triantafillou \cite{kreck91a} define an invariant $\alpha_M$ of a closed manifold $M$.
-In the case of a \fkm{} $M$,
+Specialising the results of Kreck and Triantafillou \cite{kreck91a} to the context of this paper, we can interpret their results in terms of the \bmp, and deduce the following superficially stronger version of Theorem \ref{thm:classification_up_to_finite}.